JBZoo/Event/README.md

 use JBZoo\Event\Exception;

 $eManager->on('create', function () {
-    throw new Exception(); // Special exception for  JBZoo/Event });
+    throw new ExceptionStop('Some reason'); // Special exception for  JBZoo/Event
+});

+$eManager->trigger('create'); // return 'Some reason' or TRUE if all events done
 ```